sigcpp/sigcpp.github.io/_posts/2020-07-10-variadic-print-macros.md

 solution.

 **Update July 30, 2020:** I added a section about printing the text of an expression containing commas.
-I also added three exercises related to the new section.
+I also added four exercises related to the new section.
 <!--more-->

 {% include start-aside.html kind="info" %}